-The CEO will agree appraisal objectives for each Leading Practitioner.
+The Headteacher will agree appraisal objectives for each Leading Practitioner.

-The Pay Committee shall have regard to the results of the Leading Practitioner's appraisal reports, including the pay recommendation, when exercising any discretion in relation to pay progression and have particular regard, as appropriate to whether;
+The pay committee shall have regard to the results of the Leading Practitioner's appraisal reports, including the pay recommendation, when exercising any discretion in relation to pay progression and have regard, as appropriate to whether;

-- good progress towards their appraisal objectives has been made, - is an exemplar of teaching skills, which should impact significantly on pupil progress, within school and within the wider TRUST, if relevant, - has made a substantial impact on the effectiveness of staff and colleagues, including any specific elements of practice that have been highlighted as in need of improvement, - is highly competent in all aspects of the Teachers' Standards, has shown strong leadership in developing, implementing and evaluating policies and practice in their workplace that contribute to school improvement.
+- good progress towards their appraisal objectives has been made, - is an exemplar of teaching skills, which should impact significantly on pupil progress, within school and within the wider school community, if relevant - has made a substantial impact on the effectiveness of staff and colleagues, including any specific elements of practice that have been highlighted as in need of improvement, - is highly competent in all aspects of the Teachers' Standards, - has shown strong leadership in developing, implementing and evaluating policies and practice in their workplace that contribute to school improvement.